FWGS/xash3d-fwgs/README.md

 For additional info, run Xash3D with `-help` command line key.

 ## Contributing
 * Before sending an issue, check if someone already reported your issue.
 Make sure you're following "How To Ask Questions The Smart Way" guide by Eric Steven Raymond.
-Read more: http://www.catb.org/~esr/faqs/smart-questions.html
+Read more: http://www.catb.org/~esr/faqs/smart-questions.html.
-* Issues are accepted in both English and Russian
+* Issues are accepted in both English and Russian.
 * Before sending a PR, check if you followed our contribution guide in CONTRIBUTING.md file.

 ## Build instructions
 We are using Waf build system.
-If you have some Waf-related questions, I recommend you to read https://waf.io/book/
+If you have some Waf-related questions, I recommend you to read [Waf Book](https://waf.io/book/).

 NOTE: NEVER USE GitHub's ZIP ARCHIVES.
 GitHub doesn't include external dependencies we're using!

 ### Prerequisites
 If your CPU is x86 compatible and you're on Windows or Linux, we are building 32-bit code by default.
 This was done to maintain compatibility with Steam releases of Half-Life and based on it's engine games.
 Even if Xash3D FWGS does support targetting 64-bit, you can't load games without recompiling them from source code!